bitchikogulara/access-control-system/README.md

 - Node.js/Express REST API for validation and logging
 - MongoDB database for storing authorized cards and access logs
 - Device display + buzzer for user feedback
-- Full Wi-Fi provisioning system with captive-style config page
+- Wi-Fi provisioning via internal access point
+- Web-based configuration UI (both in AP mode and on normal LAN)
-- Lightweight 3D-printed enclosure designed for daily use
+- Custom 3D-printed enclosure designed for daily use

 ---